 Four teak benches grace our garden and provide a place for visitors to rest and enjoy the beauty of their surroundings.
 Each bench is engraved with the individual names of the Saltzman family donors.
 The number four is significant as it has always been associated with the earth and its rhythms: four corners, four seasons, four directions, four winds and four elements.
 In the Torah, the Israelites were commanded to gather four species of plants as part of their celebration of Sukkot: lulav (palm), myrtle, willow, and the etrog.

 The stone pulpit (podium) placed near the Magen David creates an area where intimate life cycle events or prayer services can be conducted.
-On clear summer Friday evenings, the congregation gathers there for Kiddush and motzi.
+On clear summer Friday evenings, the congregation gathers in the garden for Kiddush and motzi.

 Three generations of the Saltzman family came together in October, 2009 to dedicate the biblical garden.